 Here is what you will do step-by-step to clear and open the garden bed so it is ready when your compost and mulch arrive:

-- Once you have staked the plot take your shovel and remove in large weeds around the area.
+1. Once you have staked the plot take your shovel and remove large weeds around the area.
 These will be the ones bigger than just grass.

-- Get the tiller whether a hand tiller or an electric one and till the ground up
+2. Get the tiller, whether a hand tiller or an electric one and till the ground up.

-- Once everything is tilled up and loosened you can take a rake and rake out the weeds and the grass that you have loosened.
+3. Once everything is tilled up and loosened, you can take a rake and rake out the weeds and the grass that you have loosened.
 Place them in your wheelbarrow and move to a place on your land or area where they can regrow or can just decompose on their own.
 Remove any and all large rocks.
-Some are okay just remove large ones especially if you plan to grow root vegetables.
+Some are okay just removing large ones, especially if you plan to grow root vegetables.

-- When your compost and mulch arrive ( I suggest delivery because it eliminates plastic waste more than the bag options) you can begin spreading the compost on the leveled garden area.
+5. When your compost and mulch arrive ( I suggest delivery because it eliminates plastic waste more than the bag options), you can begin spreading the compost on the leveled garden area.
 You can use the mulch to surround the bed as well.
-I prefer creating the bed and then the frame, but honestly, it depends on what you are doing.
+I prefer creating the bed and then the frame, but it depends on what you are doing.

 It is that simple and quite easy of a process.
-It just takes some measuring and planning but this is a quick and easy way.
-If you have more questions or want more info on gardening you can find more info within our E-book including a plan for 2 4×8 raised beds.
+It just takes some measuring and planning, but this is a quick and easy way.
+If you have more questions or want more info on gardening you can find more info within Beginner Gardener E-Course including a plan for 2 4×8 raised beds.